 Contact details for Craven District Council can be found here: https://www.cravendc.gov.uk/contact-craven-district-council/.

 Contact details for Harrogate Borough Council can be found here: https://www.harrogate.gov.uk/contactus.

 There are also parish and town councils.
 They are the most local level of government.
 They are independent but work closely with both Government and district councils.

-As your MP I can ask that your views are taken into account in planning decisions, but I cannot instruct or influence councillors making the decisions, as this is a council matter.
+Your MP can ask that your views are taken into account in planning decisions, but cannot instruct or influence councillors making the decisions, as this is a council matter.

 MPs are unable to intervene in private disputes with neighbours or employers, nor help to settle family arguments.
 They also cannot interfere with decisions made in court or offer legal advice.